varturas/AVA/README.md

 1. need to call startNextPhase(uint time) - need to provide time for this phase (time works only for the first and the second one);
 2. before making some bids need to authorized wallet (addAddress(address investor));
 3. for making bid person can call makeBid in the first phase;
+4. to make a deposit in ETH and AVA need to do next (deposit can be done in any phase):
+	a. in AVAToken contract call method approve() with address of Auction contract and amount of AVA tokens;
+	b. just transfer ETH to Auction contract (in this function all ETH which you transfer and AVA which you approved will be moved to Auction contract);
-4. for switching to next phase owner should call startNextPhase(uint time);
+5. for switching to next phase owner should call startNextPhase(uint time);
-5. for confirm your bid investor should call provideBidInfo(uint256 etherAmount, uint256 avaAmount, address eFWallet) or provideBidInfo(uint256 etherAmount, uint256 avaAmount, address eFWallet, uint256 etherPrice) in the second phase.
+6. for confirm your bid investor should call provideBidInfo(uint256 etherAmount, uint256 avaAmount, address eFWallet) or provideBidInfo(uint256 etherAmount, uint256 avaAmount, address eFWallet, uint256 etherPrice) in the second phase.
-6. after that you will call startNextPhase(uint time) three times and get the new Round.
+7. after that you will call startNextPhase(uint time) three times and get the new Round.

 Getting info from previous rounds use method getBidInfo(uint256 _roundNumber, address investor).